Hierarchical Rectangle Packing Solved by Multi-Level Recursive Logic-based Benders Decomposition: Logic-based Benders Decomposition-like Method

-If no solution was found, $\width{i'}_\texttt{PLAN}$ was too narrow, and we add cut $\width{i'} > \width{i'}_\texttt{PLAN}$.
 Then, the ``master problem'' for $\block{i}$ is solved again with these additional cuts.
-If ``master problem'' is solved optimally, these cuts remove only infeasible pairs $\width{i'},\height{i'}$, and after a sufficient number of iterations of the loop of \cref{fig:diagram-small} the ``master problem'' would result in a solution that is feasible given the children of $\block{i}$.
+If it is solved optimally, these cuts remove only infeasible pairs $\width{i'},\height{i'}$, and after a sufficient number of iterations of the loop of \cref{fig:diagram-small}, the ``master problem'' would result in a solution that is feasible given the children of $\block{i}$.
 This solution is an optimal solution to the original problem.

 The way in which cuts \eqref{eq:cut} reduce the search space is shown in \cref{fig:contour-small}.
-There, potentially feasible pairs of width and height of one of the child block $\block{i'},~i'\in\mathcal{C}^i$, correspond to the white region, while infeasible pairs correspond to the gray region.
+There, potentially feasible pairs of width and height of one of the child block type $\block{i'},~i'\in\mathcal{C}^i$, correspond to the white region, while infeasible pairs correspond to the gray region.
 Potentially feasible pairs refer to dimensions of block occurrences of $\block{i'}$, that are feasible with respect to the current set of cuts introduced for $\block{i'}$.
-With each iteration of \cref{fig:diagram-small}, a new cut derived from the verification of a new pair $\width{i'}_\texttt{PLAN},\height{i'}_\texttt{PLAIN}$, may be added to model $\block{i'}$ more precisely.
+With each iteration of \cref{fig:diagram-small}, a new cut derived from the verification of a new pair $\width{i'}_\texttt{PLAN},\height{i'}_\texttt{PLAN}$, may be added to model $\block{i'}$ more precisely.

 The first reduction of potentially feasible pairs is done by the hyperbolic curve corresponding to \cref{eq:area-estimated-eq}.
 In the first iteration, \texttt{PLAN} dimension pair (A) was suggested as the ``master problem'' solution of $\block{i}$, and taller \texttt{ACT} dimension pair (B) was verified as the $\block{i'}$ subproblem.
-This created the first cut.
+This generated the first cut.

 In the next iteration, a new \texttt{PLAN} dimension pair (C) was suggested, but again the child solution had a greater height (D).
 Finally, \texttt{PLAN} (E) was successfully verified in the third iteration by (F).
 The cuts obtained by the first two iterations reduced the space by introducing two ``stairs''.
 Note that the orange tops (including B, D, E/F) of the stairs belong to a potentially feasible region, while the vertical faces (including A and C) do not.